ArchitecturalDogSoftware/1N4/README.md

 ## Contributing

 Contributions are always welcome!
 If you're interested in helping development, please read 1N4's [contribution guidelines](./doc/CONTRIBUTING.md).
+Contributors are expected to have read and understood the contents of this document.

 If you ever need help, feel free to contact me here or on Discord, and I will do my best to assist you <3